helloSystem/KWin/README.md

 ## TODO

 * Work with upstream to remove the need for stub libraries by making the respective libraries weak (optional) dependencies or removing them altogether as dependencies
-* Add a `.cirrus-ci.yml` to this repository that builds KWin from source on FreeBSD 12, containing the source code changes
+* Get `.cirrus.yml` working that builds KWin from source on FreeBSD 12, containing the source code changes

 ## Acknowledgements